-When you open File Explorer or the Windows Explorer, it will display a preview of images in the thumbnail format.
+When you open File Explorer or Windows Explorer, it will display a preview of images in the thumbnail format.
 If you carefully notice, the thumbnail preview has an almost minimal border, but this can be changed.
-You can apply different type of borders can be applied to thumbnails.
+You can apply different types of borders can be applied to thumbnails.
 It includes No border, Straight border, Photo Border, and Shadow border.
 In this post, we will show how you can change the border of Thumbnail Preview in Windows 11/10/8/7.

 Note: In Windows 7 and Vista, the default Thumbnail Preview is the Miniature Photographs.
 If you don’t like it, you can change it to No border or Straight border for the minimal looks.

 Change Border of Thumbnail Preview in Windows 11/10

 The default Thumbnail Preview Border appears as Miniature Photographs (Windows 7) or Straight border (Windows 10).
 You can, if you wish, tweak the registry to make them seem like a video film cutting along with the ‘sprocket-holed’ perforated borders.
 It is also called as the Photo border.
 Here we will use the registry method to tweak the thumbnail preview.